fpassaniti/ods-sp-boilerplate/README.md

-# ods starterkit with snowpack
+# ODS starter-kit with snowpack

-> ✨ Test an play with widgets and sdks easily
+> ✨ Test and play with widgets and ODS SDKs easily

-## Available cmds
+## Available commands

+### npm install

+Install all dependencies, must be run first

 ### npm run dev